redecentralize/redecentralize-website/_posts/interviews/2016-10-10-21-sam-patterson-openbazaar.md

 ---
 layout: post
 categories: interviews
 summary: "Sam Patterson describes decentralized marketplace OpenBazaar.
-How can we make dispute resolution and other intermediary services competitive?
-When should a project build on top of another decentralized platform?"
+He's cofounder of OB1, a company made on top of OpenBazaar.
+How to have competitive middlemen, peer-to-peer dispute resolution and build using IPFS."
 title: "#21: Sam Patterson - OpenBazaar"
 date: 2016-10-10 19:30:00
 author: "Francis Irving"